-To the British this was unacceptable and they dispatched a series of embassies to Beijing to try to convince the emperor to open China up.
+To the British this was unacceptable and they dispatched a series of embassies to Beijing to try to convince the emperor to open China to international trade.
 The most famous such embassy was led by George Macartney in 1792.
-Macartney made the six months’ journey loaded with examples of British-made goods and with presents for the emperor.
+Macartney made the six months’ journey loaded with samples of British-made goods and with presents for the emperor.
 Their idea was to set up an exhibit at the imperial court where Chinese officials could learn about British achievements.
-It would even be possible to order more British merchandise from a catalog they were going to hand out.
-The present for emperor Qianlong all emphasized British advances in astronomy and technology.
+It would even be possible to order more British merchandise from a catalog which Macartney planned to hand out.

-Once they arrived in Beijing, however, the British were required to go through the same ceremony as all tribute missions, and this included the koutou, the “three prostrations and knockings of the head,” which was the traditional way in which visitors showed their submission to the imperial throne.
-This Macartney refused to do.
+Once they arrived in Beijing, however, the British were required to go through the same ceremony as all tribute bearers.
+This included the koutou, the “three prostrations and knockings of the head,” which was the traditional way in which visitors showed their submission to the imperial throne.
+Macartney refused to go through with the ritual.
 To him the koutou smacked of religious worship and he found it degrading to his country and himself.
-This to the Chinese officials made no sense.
-They could never understand why the British had made the long journey, and brought all the presents, only to refuse to go through with the last formalities.
+This, to the Chinese officials, made no sense.
+They could never understand why the British had made the long journey, and brought along all those presents, only to refuse to go through with the last formalities.
 The British were told in no uncertain terms that if they refused to koutou they might was well go home.
 They never got a trade deal with China.